portableant/museologi.st/projects/phish.md

     location: /pdf/Phish_and_Chyyps_Application.pdf
     type: pdf
 tags:
+  - creative economy
+  - ahif
-  - Creative Economy
+  - ahrc
-  - Museums
+  - museums
-  - Museum in a box
+  - museum in a box
-  - Digital Humanities
+  - digital humanities
-  - Puns
+  - puns
 ---
 This cunningly titled project came out of our [CEEF3D AHRC project](/projects/ceef-3d) and kept the fab Abi Glen involved with us for longer.
 She was interested in how Museum in a Box could be used to work within